Photo Credit: unsplash

 Psychology experts say the loss of someone you love can be a great source of unhappiness, which, when it stretches, can lead to emotional and physical pain.

-If after a heartbreak, you are emotionally down and your heavy heart is laden, especially when coupled with physical pains.
+If after a heartbreak, you get emotionally down, and your heavy heart is laden, especially when coupled with physical pains.
 You feel helpless and stay in a position for hours.

 Do you feel so numb and don’t want to get out of bed for no reason?
 Do you take those sudden long breaks at work to spend time crying?
-This not, but a doubt you haven’t gotten over him/her.
+These are doubts you haven’t gotten over him/her.

 How to get over someone you love so much

 Don’t live in self-denial.
-I will be sharing with you strategies to get over someone you love.
+I will be sharing strategies to get over someone you love.

 1. Let the tears flow

-Take some time off from work if you can and if you want to cry a river.
-Please don’t make it a habit, though.
+Take some time off from work if you can to steam off the heat.
+But don’t make it a habit though.

 2. Come to the realization that nothing can be done